 Réseau des collectivités Territoriales pour une Economie Solidaire (RTES)

-In connection with the renewal of regional executives in June 2021, RTES proposes a Regional SSE kit to raise awareness among candidates and provide tools for future regional teams wishing to support the social and solidarity economy (SSE).
+In connection with the renewal of departmental and regional executives in June 2021, the RTES is proposing a DepartmentalESS kit to raise awareness among candidates and provide tools for future teams wishing to support the social and solidarity economy (SSE).

-Sheet n°11 helps to understand the interest of public procurement in the economic policy of local authorities.
+Sheet No. 12 provides an understanding of the importance of public procurement in the economic policy of local authorities.

 Public procurement is an economic policy tool for local authorities.
-Whether it concerns works contracts, waste management, intellectual services or equipment, regional councils have many levers for responsible public procurement that contribute to the development of SSE structures in their territory :
+Whether for works contracts, waste management, intellectual services or equipment, the departmental councils have many levers for responsible public procurement that contribute to the development of SSE structures in their territory :

 Know the SSE actors in the territory and systematise sourcing

-Knowing the actors in the territory and their capacity to respond to the needs of the community, organising meetings between buyers and SSE actors (ESAT, Structures of integration through economic activity, ESUS approved companies, associations, etc.).
+Know the actors in the territory and their capacity to respond to the needs of the community, organise meetings between buyers and SSE actors (ESAT, Structures of integration through economic activity, ESUS approved companies, associations, etc.).